MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

 # Quickstart: Connect without keys

 Configure Azure AI Search to use Microsoft Entra ID authentication and role-based access control (RBAC).
-Connect from your local system wtih your personal identity, using Jupyter notebooks or a REST client to interact with your search service.
+Connect from your local system with your personal identity, using Jupyter notebooks or a REST client to interact with your search service.

 If you stepped through other quickstarts that connect using API keys, this quickstart shows you how to switch to identity-based authentication so that you can avoid hard-coded keys in your example code.